Menu

 Curriculum Design

 Our curriculum is designed to develop children’s character, intellect and curiosity.
-We have high aspirations for our children and aim to offer them a broad, challenging and engaging curriculum.
+We have high aspirations for our children and aim to offer them a broad, challenging, diverse and engaging curriculum.

 By the time children leave our school they will: